darrylad/ML-Studio-Preview/README.md

 # ML-Studio-Preview

-An app that helps create tranining set with labeled images and hyperparameters for training new models.
+A graphical desktop app that enables codeless configuration of image based CNN models like EfficientNet, MobileNet, Inception, and ResNet, with a complementary server software consisting of Dockersised containers that train and store these models.

 ***NOTE: This project is confidential and governed by [Prof. Ankur Miglani](https://iiti.irins.org/profile/113224) and [Prof. Pavan Kumar Kankar](https://iiti.irins.org/profile/93831).
 New releases will not be added until approval.**